Ai in retail banking

 a timeline showing how Erica- most well-known AI assistants in the retail banking sector developed by Bank of America has been evolving over the years

 However, AI-powered chatbots benefit not only customers but also retail banks.
-By increasing customer engagement, they create numerous upselling and cross-selling opportunities.
+By increasing customer engagement, AI in consumer banking creates numerous upselling and cross-selling opportunities.
 Virtual assistants also enable banks to reduce labor costs while enhancing customer satisfaction.

 Customer onboarding and KYC